pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2023-03-24-double-choc-banana.markdown

 - Whisk together dry ingredients (oat flour, cocoa powder, cornstarch, baking soda, and salt) in a bowl

-- In a separate bowl, mash a banana.
+- In a separate bowl, mash your bananas.
 Add the rest of the wet ingredients (yogurt, <a href="/recipes/natural-peanut-butter">nut butter</a>, applesauce, egg, and honey) to the bowl and mix

 - Any kind of nut butter, like peanut or almond, will work.
 For a nut free version, use pumpkin seed or sunflower seed butter